 A weekly conference attended by our entire head and neck cancer team where patient cases are carefully reviewed, and treatment plans are created with the expertise of many physicians.

-For more than 30 years, the Cancer Support Community has been dedicated to providing support, education and hope to those impacted by cancer.
+For more than 30 years, the Integrative Medicine program has been dedicated to providing support, education and hope to those impacted by cancer.
 Orlando Health provides this program to everyone affected by cancer in the Central Florida area.

-The Cancer Support Community’s goals perfectly complement Orlando Health’s goals: To ensure that all people impacted by cancer are empowered by knowledge, strengthened by action and sustained by community.
+The Integrative Medicine program’s goals perfectly complement Orlando Health’s goals: To ensure that all people impacted by cancer are empowered by knowledge, strengthened by action and sustained by community.
 The program addresses the social and emotional health of patients of all ages at any point in their cancer journey to ensure no one has to face cancer alone.
 It offers a network of personalized services and education at no charge to all affected by cancer.